nasa/isaac/dense_map/geometry_mapper/readme.md

       reliable.
 In this case one must specify carefully the range of times in the bag to use as it will no longer be constrained by the timestamps in the map.
-    --sci_cam_timestamps: Process only these sci cam timestamps (rather than any in the bag using --dist_between_processed_cams, etc.).
-Must be a file with one timestamp per line.
     --start_step: Start processing at this step.
 Useful for resuming work.
 Values: 0 (determine poses), 1 (fuse meshes), 2 (smoothe mesh), 3 (fill holes), 4 (clean mesh and rm small connected